 Flights

-Travel is back in full swing, which means you might be thinking of booking a flight in the near future.
-Whenever you’re not redeeming credit-card rewards for airfare, make sure to earn the most points possible on any cash tickets you’re purchasing.
+Whenever you’re not redeeming credit card rewards for airfare, make sure to earn the most points possible on any cash tickets you’re purchasing.

-The best cards offering bonus points for flights purchased in July through September 2023 include:
+The best cards offering bonus points for flights purchased this quarter include:

-The Amex Gold and the Amex Green could be good choices here as well as they earn 4X and 3X Membership Rewards points on airfare, respectively.
+The Amex Gold and the Amex Green could be good choices here as well, as they both earn 3X Membership Rewards points on airfare booked directly with airlines.

 Both of the Chase Sapphire cards, both Chase Freedom cards as well as the Capital One Venture X Rewards Card offer travelers 5X points per dollar spent on airfare booked via their respective travel portals.
 However, keep in mind that booking directly with an airline might save you some headache down the road.

-The Citi Premier Card awards 3X ThankYou Points per dollar spent on airfare but doesn’t provide any travel protections, such as trip cancellation or interruption insurance, trip delay, baggage delay or baggage loss.
+The Citi Strata Premier Card awards 3X ThankYou Points on airfare and now provides travel protections, such as trip cancellation or interruption insurance, trip delay, baggage delay, baggage loss and MasterRental coverage.

 hotels_best bonus category